The Best Picnic Spots in Norfolk

 Are you all about a beautiful wicker basket packed with fizz and crustless sandwiches – or a glorified packed lunch with mountains of Tupperware and sausage rolls?
 (Guilty as charged!)
 Fear not, our Muddy guide to the loveliest local picnic spots will at least ensure the location is perfect – and the food could be too with £500 of free Ocado deliveries up for grabs (well hello, M&S Deli range).

-Winterton Beach is a great coastal option for those who want to get away from the crowds and have both the beach and the dunes to explore.
-Popular with dog walkers, but the beach is huge – turn right and wander to find a nice little exclusive spot.
-Even at high tide there’s a huge amount of beach so a spontaneous visit can definitely be on the cards.
-Plus – basic loo’s, a cafe and the occasional seal that might pop up and say hello – I never tire of this beach.
+Winterton Beach is a great coastal option for those who want to get away from the crowds, with both the beach and the dunes to explore.
+It’s popular with dog walkers, but the beach is huge – so it’s not hard to find a nice little exclusive spot.
+Plus, you might spot a seal popping up to say hello.

-Ringstead Downs is one of the largest remaining areas of chalk grassland in the county, with an incredible range of plants and flowers to look at as well as around twenty species of butterfly!
-Sitting close to the North Norfolk coast, it’s only a 10 minute drive away from Rainbow Park – a great seafront fairground and amusement park in Hunstanton so you can make a whole day of fun out of it.
+Ringstead Downs is one of the largest remaining areas of chalk grassland in the county, with an incredible range of plants and flowers as well as around twenty species of butterfly.
+Sitting close to the North Norfolk coast, this rural idyll is less than a 10 minute drive away from all the amenities and amusements of Hunstanton.

 River, Lake & Broad

 Caen Meadow, Wroxham

 Sshhh – Caen Meadow is a hidden gem in Wroxham, the capital of The Broads.
 It’s perfect for the kids to splash around in the river (just mind the swans) and surrounded by green space and woodland.
 A truly blissful family picnic spot.